criipto/criipto-signatures-dotnet/README.md

 }
 ```

-More examples can be found in the [test suite](https://github.com/criipto/criipto-signatures-dotnet/tree/master/Criipto.Signatures.IntegrationTests).
+More examples can be found in the [test suite](https://github.com/criipto/criipto-signatures-dotnet/tree/master/Criipto.Signatures.IntegrationTests) and in the [documentation](https://docs.criipto.com/signatures/graphql/examples/)

 ## Methods